Seven habits that will help you to 'speak success' fluently

 I have always believed that success is a unique and distinctive language.
 I don't mean a language in the sense of a few 'happy-clappy' phrases that you mutter optimistically to yourself and others during hard times.
 I am talking about a language that speaks to your very identity.
 One that reflects your mindset, your approach to problem-solving and the impact that you have on others.

 The language of success communicates opportunity, ambition and aspiration.
 It looks beyond where you are and speaks to where you want to be.
 Every time you find the words to encourage, inspire and motivate yourself and others, you speak the language of success.
 Fluency in success comes when occurrences that are random and irregular, become the rhythm and routine of your life.
 The more fluent you are, the more empowered you will be.
+Set out below are the ten habits that will help you to 'speak success' fluently.

 There are few things more inspiring than being amongst the 'can-do'.
 Therefore, just like any other language, you will learn to speak success more fluently when you associate with other fluent speakers.
 The point about who we associate with is critical because it is through the repetition of words and actions that we gain experience.
 Experience is crucial because it inspires confidence and confidence is crucial because it builds resilience.